-This article was originally produced as a video market update: https://www.youtube.com/watch?v=LXxS2qGjRtg&t=1s
+This article was originally produced as a video market update

-But look at what has happened since the peak prices have plummeted from over $300 to $73 and may continue to decline to pre squeeze prices.
-Now, if we broaden our view, we can see the same, same thing happened to Game Stop, Blackberry, AMC,and Bed Bath and Beyond.
-And you can look at how sharply these stocks rose in price in a very, very, very short period of time only to tank to much lower levels.
-And all of this happened within a month.
-Although this seems like a get rich quick strategy.
-It all comes down to your trust in a stock promoters.
-If you've got in early and sold at the peak, not knowing where the peak is or was you did really well, but if you got in late, you got something handed to you and it wasn't a thank you card.
+When you look at what has happened since the peak, you will see that prices plummeted from over $300 to $73 and continued to be volatile afterwards.
+If we broaden our view, we can see the same thing happened to Game Stop, Blackberry, AMC, and Bed Bath and Beyond.
+These stocks rose in price sharply in a very short period of time only to move to much lower levels.
+Although this seems like a get rich quick strategy, it all comes down to your trust in a stock promoter.
+If you got in early and sold at the peak, (which we can only know with the benefit of hindsight) you did really well, however those who got in late suffered large losses.

 One of the core themes of this story was the “David and Goliath” element with retail investors triumphing against larger hedge funds.
 Short sellers have been depicted very negatively as people who take advantage of the average investor.
 Some do fall into this category, but many can also provide the average investor with lower risk strategies as they use shorting to offset the portfolio risk.

 At Wealth Stewards, we do not short stocks.
 We help people to invest wisely in large companies with strong balance sheets and earnings growth.
 We do not invest in companies that lack the fundamentals or are on the verge of bankruptcy.
 There is always a concern that this type of trading weakens investor confidence and can have negative short-term impacts on the prices of great companies, but these things happen in the markets.
 It's more important to keep an eye on your strategy and to not let this type of news disrupt your long-term plan.